Harv’s Air student rules

 7. It is the pilot’s own responsibility to keep the medical up to date and ensure that other currency requirements have been met.

 8. It is the pilot’s responsibility to verify that loose articles are removed or secured in the aircraft.
-Also to verify that fuel and oil are sufficient or the intended flight, including a 45 minute reserve.
+The pilot must verify that fuel and oil are sufficient for the intended flight, including a 45 minute reserve.